-This boiler must be installed by a licensed plumber, licensed gas fitter, and/or professional service technician.
+This boiler must be installed by a qualified service technician.
 Improper installation and/or operation can cause a potentially hazardous situation, which, if not avoided, could result in serious injury or death, and will void the warranty.

 The manufacturer cannot anticipate every circumstance that might involve a potential hazard.
 Each installation has its own specialized characteristics, requirements, and possible hazards.
 Therefore, all possible incidents are not included in these warnings.
-Proper and safe installation, operation, and service are the responsibility of the professional service technician.
+Proper and safe installation, operation, and service are the responsibility of the qualified service technician.